 - While the ribs are roasting, combine the BBQ sauce with the remaining Dr. Pepper in a small bowl.

 - When the baby back ribs are finished in the oven, they will be very soft and have the fall-off-the-bone effect.
 Remove the racks from the pan using 2 tongs and place them on a large plate.
 You can either tent and place them in the fridge to grill later or finish cooking immediately.
 Discard the liquid from the roasting pan.

 - Preheat the grill to high heat and oil your grates.
-Place the ribs on the grill bone side down and lather generously with Dr. Pepper bbq sauce; grill for 4 minutes.
-Flip the rack so the meat side is facing down, and cook for another 5 - 10 minutes or until the sauce is caramelized.
-Pour the rest of the Dr. Pepper sauce over the rack and grill for another 2 minutes before transferring to a large plate; if you have additional bbq sauce, save for later.
+Place the ribs on the grill bone side down and lather generously with Dr. Pepper BBQ sauce; grill for 4 minutes.
+Flip the rack, so the meat side is facing down, and cook for another 5 - 10 minutes or until the sauce is caramelized.
+Pour the rest of the Dr. Pepper sauce over the rack and grill for another 2 minutes before transferring to a large plate; if you have additional BBQ sauce, save it for later.

 - If you’d like to heighten the Dr. Pepper flavor further, you can use even more sauce for dipping.
 Cut if desired and serve.

 Notes: Avoid moving the ribs around the grill other than to flip them, as you will disrupt the grill marks by doing so.